During the general session I sponsored two bills that improve election processes and increase voter confidence.

 During the 2021 General Session I co-sponsored co-sponsored H.B.
 70 which requires the lieutenant governor to create a system that tracks all ballots that are mailed or deposited in ballot drop boxes; and allows a voter to choose to receive text message or email notifications regarding the status of the voter's trackable ballot.
 It also requires the lieutenant governor to maintain a website by which a voter may confirm the status of the voter's trackable ballot.

-We have three branches of government.
-Each has a role that the other cannot assume.
-The legislative branch is responsible for creating laws, the executive to execute the laws and the judiciary to interpret the laws.
-Executives who create mandates circumvent and even undermine the constitution.
-In this day of technology, the legislative branch can certainly create laws they deem necessary.
-Short of new legislation, leaders should teach correct principles and let citizens govern themselves.
+There are three branches of government.
+Each has responsibilities that the others cannot assume.
+The legislative branch is responsible for creating laws, the executive branch has the responsibility for executing the laws and the judiciary to interpret the laws.
+Presidents and Governors who create mandates circumvent and even undermine the constitution.
+Leaders should teach correct principles and let citizens govern themselves.